danielsaidi/website_danielsaidi/collections/_posts/2009/2009-08-19-using-themes-in-asp-net-mvc.md

 icon:  dotnet
 ---

-I have finally started creating my first web site with ASP.NET MVC.
-After looking through the nice start examples, I noticed that .css files were manually included in the master page.
-Let's have a look at how to use ASP.NET themes instead.
+I'm building a web site with ASP.NET MVC.
+After looking at the nice examples, I noticed that CSS files were manually included in the master page.
+Let's use themes instead.

 ## Create a themes